 Relax in our rooms until six fifteen, then to the Manus manse, red brick single story, chain link fence, dirt driveway to a two vehicle carport.
 Naturally, Michael has a pickup.

 Janah and Dasha drive down the block while I show Sloane how to pick the absurdly simple Home Depot crap securing his door.
-Dasha comes along a minute later, Janah’s monitoring the house form the SUV.
+Dasha comes along a minute later, Janah’s monitoring the house from the SUV.

-Seven twenty Michael unlocks his door, the house is dark, he’s yelling into a phone, “Where the fuck are you?
+Seven twenty, Michael unlocks his door, the house is dark, he’s yelling into a phone, “Where the fuck are you?
 No goddamn dinner, house dark, where’s the kids?
 I better get a call with a real fucking good explanation bitch.”

 He flips it closed, not an android guy.
 He doesn’t know the phone isn’t with his wife.
 In fact, it’s in a dumpster, sim card gone, battery dwindling next to an empty pizza box.

 “Fucking fuck she think she’s doing?”